csci344/spring2025/pages/syllabus.md

 | 2pts | Check | Most of the assignment was completed; works as expected. |
 | 3pts | Check Plus | assignment completed.
 Works as expected. |

-Tutorials are due by 11:59PM on Friday (but I recommend that you just submit them at the end of class).
-I **do not accept late tutorials**.
+Tutorials are due at the midnight following the next class meeting.
+For instance, if the tutorial was assigned on Friday, it is due at midnight the following Monday unless otherwise specified. **I do not accept late tutorials**.

 ### Quizzes
 There will be 3 quizzes over the course of the semester.
 The purpose of these assessments is to ensure that you understand the programming and design concepts that we have been studying.
 The final quiz will happen during the scheduled final exam time slot.